R-802/The-Game-of-Life/README.md

 ## Features

-- **Canvas**: A white canvas where the cells live.
+- **Canvas**: A white or black canvas where the cells live.
 Cells can be toggled on and off by clicking on them.
 - **Run & Pause Buttons**: Start and pause the game simulation.
 - **Cell Color Button**: Change the color of the active cells.
 - **Grid Size Slider**: Adjust the size of the grid.